First Church of Belfast

 The First Church of Belfast is a historic church at 8 Court Street in Belfast, Maine.
 The church congregation was founded in 1796, and its present building was built in 1818.
 The well-preserved Federal style church was listed on the National Register of Historic Places in 1976, as one of a few churches in the state based closely on the designs of Asher Benjamin.
-The congregation is affiliated with the United Church of Christ; its current pastors are Dr. Kate Winters and Rev. Joel Kruger.
+The congregation is affiliated with the United Church of Christ; its current bridge pastor is Rev. Joe Schulte.